-For undergraduate students, the thesis examining committee should be composed of the following: Thesis Adviser, Department Research Coordinator, 2-3 technical experts.
+For undergraduate students, the thesis examining committee shall be composed of 2-3 panel members who must be experts in the field of study.

-For graduate students, the thesis examining committee should be composed of the chair of the examining committee, together with one or two members of the examining committee for Master's and Doctoral degree students, respectively.
+For graduate students, the thesis examining committee shall be composed of the chair of the examining committee, together with one or two members of the examining committee for Master's and Doctoral degree students, respectively.